-Home Exchanges: Travel More and Make Connections with the Locals
+Home Exchanges: Travel More and Make Local Friends

 One night, as I was blindly scrolling through Facebook, I clicked on an inquiry that someone posted on a family travel Facebook group.
 The poster wanted to know how people could afford to travel frequently with their families.
 Most of the responses were as you’d expect.
 Jobs provided the opportunity or miles/points from work travel and/or credit cards.